I don't know about you but...

 And my mind COULD BE a total disaster zone if I never learned to handle and harness my own perfectionism.

 I’m a therapist.
-I’m a twin toddler mum.
+I'm running my own biz.
 I was late-diagnosed with ADHD.
-I’m running my own biz.

 And I’m still able to manage the shit out of my perfectionism.